 Those activities are merely one example of how to build off direct instruction!
 Provide multiple ways for students to experiment with their language after direct instruction.
 Once you start connecting grammar to other parts of class, students will retain the information.
 Grammar exercises for middle school can and should run through all parts of Bloom’s.

-Those are my tips for making middle school grammar successful.
+Those are my tips for making grammar lessons for middle school successful.
 Personalize the lessons, explain the why to students, and don’t fear direct instruction.
 Then, move to engaging activities with your middle school students.
 Teaching grammar in middle school can easily become the best part of your workday.